Challenging Religious Privilege

 Join our campaign for an inclusive and secular education system.

-We campaign for the law and the administration of justice to be based on equality, respect for human rights, and on objective evidence.
+Law and administration of justice should be based on equality, human rights, and evidence.

 Public services that are intended for the whole community, especially those funded by public money, should be provided in a secular context.

 We campaign on a wide range of topics where religious privilege impacts public life.
 Including:

 For over 150 years we have campaigned for disestablishment, the separation of the C of E and state.

 Collective worship and Christian-biased religious education in Northern Ireland breach human rights, a high court has ruled.

 The UK government is refusing to review laws requiring collective worship in schools despite repeated requests from a UN committee.

 Posted: Wed, 15 Jun 2022

 The government has refused to support amendments to a bill which would help nonreligious academies protect their secular ethos.